 Pre-termination checklist for Managers and HR

-Do you have an employee who is underperforming, repeatedly violating policies or overall just not working out?
+Even with the Great Resignation and the challenges of recruitment and retention, employers still find themselves with employees who are underperforming, violating policies or simply not working out.
 In the workplace, there are few actions that present more legal risk than terminating an employee.
 As you consider possible termination, to reduce your legal risk, review this checklist with the involved manager(s) and human resources professional(s):

 Review any relevant policies